Box-Robotics/ros2-ouster-tools/ouster_tools/doc/ptp_tuning.md

 		meanPathDelay    0.0
 	bc0fa7.fffe.000792-1 seq 0 RESPONSE MANAGEMENT CURRENT_DATA_SET
 		stepsRemoved     1
-		offsetFromMaster 193627.0
+		offsetFromMaster -181840.0
-		meanPathDelay    19648.0
+		meanPathDelay    13955.0
 ```

-This shows that the LiDAR time is `193627.0` nanoseconds out-of-sync with the
+This shows that the LiDAR time is `-181840.0` nanoseconds out-of-sync with the
 Linux host time.
-That is `0.000193627` seconds which is sub-millisecond but
+That is `-0.00018184` seconds which is sub-millisecond but
-represents `193.627` microseconds of estimated error.
+represents `-181.84` microseconds of estimated error.
 PTP is advertised to
-achieve `1` microsecond (or better) synchronization, so, our `193.627` seems pretty
+achieve `1` microsecond (or better) synchronization, so, our `-181.84` seems pretty
 bad.
 More troubling, it does not seem stable.
 Let's sample twice:

 ```
-$ sudo pmc -u -b 1 'GET CURRENT_DATA_SET'
+$ pmc -u -i /var/tmp/pmc.sock -b 1 'GET CURRENT_DATA_SET'
 sending: GET CURRENT_DATA_SET
 	e86a64.fffe.f43c5b-0 seq 0 RESPONSE MANAGEMENT CURRENT_DATA_SET
 		stepsRemoved     0